infracost/docs/docs/getting_started.md

 </Tabs>

 ### 2. Get API key
-Register for a free API key:
+Register for a free API key, which is used by the CLI to query the Cloud Pricing API, e.g. get prices for instance types.
+No cloud credentials or secrets are sent to the API.
 ```shell
 infracost register
 ```